int128/wait-for-workflows-action/README.md

 ## How it works

-This action fetches the workflow runs against the current commit SHA.
+This action watches the workflow runs against the current commit.
 It determines the rollup state as follows:

-- If any workflow run is failing, this action exits with an error.
+- If **any** workflow run is failed, this action exits with failure.
-- If all workflow runs are completed, this action exits successfully.
+- If **all** workflow runs are completed, this action exits successfully.
-- Otherwise, check again.

 It excludes the workflow of self to prevent an infinite loop.